 Most arrangements of eight lily pads also work.
 Here are four:

-There are two arrangements of eight lily pads that cannot

-host a party on any lily pad:
+There are two arrangements of eight lily pads that cannot host a party on any lily pad:

-the linear puzzle to trees.
-Thank you, Matej. 🙂
+Matej Veselovac is responsible for this delicious extension of the linear puzzle to trees.
+Thank you, Matej.